halirutan/minimal-mistakes/wlplugin/_pages/about.md

 The work on the Wolfram Language Plugin started in late 2012 as a proof-of-concept and was planned as a community project to provide an alternative to the Wolfram Workbench.
 The reasons for starting the development were twofold: As a long-time user of IntelliJ IDEA I wanted to use the Wolfram Language within IDEA and its incredible editing features.
-Additionally, I never really got to like Eclipse which is the underlying IDE of the Wolfram Workbench.
+Secondly, I never really got to like Eclipse which is the underlying IDE of the Wolfram Workbench and I needed an alternative.

 When starting to work on the plugin, the toughest parts were to get used to the large IntelliJ SDK and to implement a parser for Wolfram Language which is both error-tolerant and reasonably fast.